 (c) Prior to submitting data to the ISO which is different than what the Assigned Meter Reader shared with the Host Participant, the Assigned Meter Reader must ensure that the Host Participant is in agreement with the revision within the 37-hour reporting period.

 (d) The Assigned Meter Reader provides to the ISO all meter data required to carry out the settlement process for each settlement interval of an Operating Day including daily Coincident Peak Contributions.
 The Assigned Meter Reader provides the ISO with interval meter data for all Generator Assets, Load Assets, Tie-Line Assets, and SATOAs for which it is the Assigned Meter Reader (including both Directly Metered Asset data and Profiled Load Asset data).
 Such data is provided by 1300 on the second Business Day after the Operating Day.
-For each Demand Response Asset, the Assigned Meter Reader shall provide the ISO with interval meter data by 1300 on the second Business Day after the Operating Day.
 Market Participants may obtain a list of their Generator Asset, Load Asset, Tie-Line Asset, and SATOA data by Node, Metering Domain and Load Zones, as applicable, through a request to Participant Support and Solutions.

 (e) If an Assigned Meter Reader fails to provide the required metering data in the time frame indicated, the settlement processes will be delayed one Business Day for each day of delay in the data submittal.
 To facilitate completion of the settlement process, the ISO, at its discretion, may insert a temporary estimated meter reading for those meter readings not received.